 As information technology (IT) becomes increasingly important to the delivery of quality health care and research, so does the expertise required to manage the numerous IT challenges facing health care organizations worldwide.
-To meet the demand for informaticians and IT-conversant health professionals, Duke University’s School of Medicine and The Fuqua School of Business have partnered to offer the Master of Management in Clinical Informatics (MMCi) program.
+To meet the demand for informaticians and IT-conversant health professionals, Duke University’s School of Medicine is offering the Master of Management in Clinical Informatics (MMCi) program.

 The MMCi program leverages Duke’s world-renowned expertise in medicine, business, and health informatics.
 It seeks to prepare graduates for managerial and executive positions in health care such as: chief medical information officer, chief information officer, implementation manager, analyst, or management consultant.
 Graduates in these leadership roles operationalize, manage, and evaluate health IT in a variety of settings, including academia, government, and industry.
 Through access to the finest faculty and resources across health care, IT, and management education, students will acquire the knowledge and skills to merge technology with research and patient care and help improve human health.

-Classes begin in August each year, meeting for four 12-week terms.
+Classes begin in August each year, with a two day boot camp featuring industry speakers.
+The class meets for four 12-week terms.
 During each term, classes meet on campus every other Friday and Saturday (a total of six week-ends per term) for the full day, with a short break between quarters.
 Students take three courses and an Ethics seminar each term.
-In addition, there are career seminars and industry networking events offered on Thursday evenings prior to class weekends.
+In addition, there are field trips, career seminars and industry networking events offered on Thursday evenings prior to class weekends.

 MMCi alumni, students, and applicants represent diverse educational, professional and cultural backgrounds.
 While two-thirds of applicants have science or technology backgrounds, others have education and/or work experience in public health, public policy, business, and economics.